Office of Institutional Diversity & Equity > Diversity Resources > Students > Internships, Scholarships, Fellowships & Special Programs

 Today's librarians are information specialists, internet guides, educators, public administrators, children's services specialists, reader's advisors--the choices and career directions are boundless.
 Spectrum specifically addresses the underrepresentation of librarians of color within the current workforce.
 To this end, over 800 students from traditionally underrepresented groups have received scholarships, leadership training, professional networking and mentoring in order to build a pool of talented and trained library leaders reflective of the populations served by all libraries.

-The AMS Minority Scholarships will award funding to minority students who have been traditionally underrepresented in the sciences, especially Hispanic, Native American, and Black/African American students.
+The AMS Scholarship for Underserved Communities will award funding to minority students who have been traditionally underrepresented in the sciences, especially Hispanic, Native American, and Black/African American students.